[Author, Ray Alcorn has written a 3-part series on Commercial Real Estate Due Diligence. Read: Part 1: Financial Due Diligence]

 The experience stayed with me.
 I have learned that even now, with over twenty years of experience in this business, I rarely, if ever, ask every question that needs asking.
 I also rarely have all of the answers.
 So I keep people around me that can look at deals with fresh eyes long after mine are bleary and red, and together we manage to find answers to almost all of the right questions.

 And the ones I miss?
-Well, they get put on the updated due diligence list!
+Well, they get put on the updated due diligence checklist!

 Preliminary due diligence checklist: